lawnjunk/learnyounix/sed.md

 # sed
+> edit lines of text

+`$ sed <flags> <expression> <optional filename>`
+Sed is used to edit lines of text.
+It can be used to search and replace PATTERNS with a string, or delete PATTERNS.
+Sed can edit files in place, for example if you wanted to rename all the ocurrences of a variable in a list of javascript files.
+Sed can also edit streams of output from other commands.

+## important flags
+* `-e` allows you to apply sed to a stream of text
+* `i` allows you to apply sed to a file inplace

 * sed `/g` pattern flag
  * place pattern flags at the end of a sed pattern
  * without the `/g` flag sed will only effect the first matched string in each line